 To successfully participate in the Medicare and Medicaid Promoting Interoperability Programs, CMS requires EPs, eligible hospitals, CAHs, and dual-eligible hospitals to report on eCQMs.
-These eCQMs are determined by CMS and require the use of 2015 Edition of certified electronic health record technology (CEHRT).
-For more information on 2015 Edition CEHRT, review this fact sheet (PDF).
+These eCQMs are determined by CMS and require the use of certified electronic health record technology (CEHRT).

-Medicare Promoting Interoperability Program Requirements for 2019 and 2020
+Medicare Promoting Interoperability Program eCQMs Requirements for 2021

-- Required to report on four self-selected eCQMs from the set of 8 available
+- Required to report on four self-selected eCQMs from the set of nine available.

-The 2019 eCQM reporting period for EPs is the full 2019 CY, except for first time meaningful users, for whom the reporting period is any continuous 90-day period within CY 2019.
-All participating EPs are required to report on any 6 eCQMs relevant to their scope of practice from the set of 50 available.
+The 2020 eCQM reporting period for EPs is any continuous 90-day period within CY 2020.
+All participating EPs are required to report on any six eCQMs relevant to their scope of practice from the set of 47 available.
 In addition, EPs must report on at least one outcome measure.
 If no outcome measure is relevant to his or her scope of practice, the EP must report on one high priority measure.
 If no high priority measures are relevant to their scope of practice, they may report on any six relevant measures.
 The list of available eCQMs, including which qualify as outcome or high-priority can be found here (ZIP).
 More information on each eCQM can be found on the eCQI Resource Center.